doctorsoft2007/OrchardCMSCORE/Dynamic-Compilation.md

 - **Pre-compiled Module**: A Module project without project json files but with all necessary binaries (not yet implemented).

--**Ambient Project**: The main project itself or a project belonging to the main project dependencies, so a core project (not all core projects are ambient).
+- **Ambient Project**: The main project itself or a project belonging to the main project dependencies, so a core project (not all core projects are ambient).

--**Ambient Package**: A package belonging to the main project dependencies, so including those of the targeted framework.
+- **Ambient Package**: A package belonging to the main project dependencies, so including those of the targeted framework.

--**Ambient Assembly**: An assembly related to an ambient project or an ambient package.
+- **Ambient Assembly**: An assembly related to an ambient project or an ambient package.

 ##Dynamic compilation